dsccommunity/ComputerManagementDsc/README.md

   predictably handle the condition.
 - **PowerPlan**: This resource allows specifying a power plan to activate.
 - **PowerShellExecutionPolicy**: Specifies the desired PowerShell execution policy.
 - **PSResourceRepository**: This resource manages PowerShellGet repositories.
+This resource requires PowerShell version 5.0 and above.
 - **RemoteDesktopAdmin**: This resource will manage the remote desktop administration settings on a computer.
 - **ScheduledTask**: This resource is used to define basic run once or recurring